openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/image/cj-image-decoding.md

         let imageSource = createImageSource(rawFileDescriptor);
         ```

-4. Set decoding parameters (DecodingOptions) and decode to obtain the pixelMap image object.
+4. Set the decoding parameters (DecodingOptions) and decode to obtain the pixelMap image object.
     - Decode with the desired format:

         <!-- compile -->